erithmetic/weimar-project/collections/_ddg02/02-the-day-of-karl-maria-roloff.md

 It was seven.
 "Wait at the door!" she said.
 He nodded and went ahead.
 Outside he leaned tiredly at the iron gate.
 Yes, today he'd tell her on the way home.

 Finally she appeared.
-"Come, hold me under![^fn5]" she said.
+"Come, hold my hand![^fn5]" she said.
 He did and shyly looked sideways at her.

 "I have something to say to you, Hanna!" he managed to say quietly.